jinx-wos/whiteout-survival/guides/events/foundry-battle.md

 - Rally and garrison leaders (who will create rallies to re-take buildings?)
 - Communication channels (using in-game chat or a 3rd party voice channel to communication commands)

-> [!NOTE]
 > Not all alliances will plan heavily for this event.
 Casual alliances will often only expect members to show up and get enough personal points for maximum rewards.
-It is important for each player to understand what their alliance's playstyle is.**
+It is important for each player to understand what their alliance's playstyle is.

 ### What Leadership Should Do